Make a Difference Today!

 The Youth-at-Risk Breakfast has been held since 1973 with primary leadership from U.S. Steel, Drummond Company, Blue Cross and Blue Shield of Alabama, and Robins and Morton.
 Bill Morton, President of Robins and Morton, chaired the event from 2006-2011 with Drummond Company, U. S. Steel and Wood Fruitticher coordinating since 2012.
 Over the past five years the event has averaged 250 in attendance and raised approximately $50,000 annually.
 Recent speakers include Nick Saban, Jay Jacobs, Gus Malzahn, Greg McElroy, Bill Clark, Greg Sankey, and Bruce Pearl.
 The event is typically in June.

-The Greater Alabama Council, Boy Scouts of America understands the difference between a transaction and a relationship.
+The Greater Alabama Council, Scouting America understands the difference between a transaction and a relationship.
 Attentiveness to our individual donors is at the heart of all we do.
 Through relationships we listen and craft philanthropy with our investors so they may direct funds to their specific interests in Scouting.

 The Scouting Heritage Society of the Greater Alabama Council recognizes the men and women who believe in preserving the tradition and values of Scouting as well as perpetuating its future for generations to come.